evelasko/kraken-js-client/README.md

 My goals:
 - Convert it to typescript for smoother development
-- Make it usable in all nodejs versions and browsers.
+- Make it usable in all nodejs versions and browsers (not atm).
 - Implement retry system since kraken is unstabble atm
 - Create typings for easier use